jacobtread/discourse-meeting-theme/README.md

 > Theme component for adding a "Create a meeting" button

-This theme adds a new video icon to the the menu, this button can referrer to services like [Zui](https://zui.nz) to make it easy to create and share meetings with others.

-This initial version is just a prototype that opens the page link in a new tab.

 ## 🔗 Theme URL

 You can use the following URL to install this theme: